 A little pre-trip panic helps Seth beat back arthritis and keep on hiking

-Written by Seth on July 28, 2013
+Written on July 28, 2013 by Seth

 Sometimes, it pays to panic.
 The way I did when my ankle started acting up, in an epic way, just weeks before my wife and I were to go on a trip we had been counting on.
 Instead of taking a wait and see, I hit the panic button.
 Immediately I was sitting in the podiatrist’s office, then getting the x-rays and ultrasounds that would uncover the tendinitis and weakening ligaments in my right ankle.

 The panic set in before our planned vacation into Conclave in the countryside of France for a few days, and then the Summit Series retreat I was lucky enough to go on, high atop the mountain.